nicokruger/inmytree.co.za/app/blog/visiting-future-every-morning-working-in-vr/index.md

  - You have a strong PC/Laptop connected over ethernet to your LAN (preferably 1gbps LAN connection, but I have gotten away so far with less with some slow down when sharing larger screens).
  - Your day to day work doesn't require you to interact with your phone much.
 There are ways to get your phone into VR, but I haven't gotten any of them to work thus far (I also didn't try that hard, as my day-to-day does not require me to take customer calls etc.)
  - You need to minimise the amount of times that you have to take the headset off as well as the amount of time you spend fumbling around trying to find the keys on the keyboard or reaching for the mouse.
+ - You don't mind that the resolution on text rendering is not absolutely perfect yet.
+It is close, but not 100% perfect... yet.
+For me personally it is good enough already.

 The potential here is amazing and I am convinced that this is something I will do on a regular basis going forward.